netgen-layouts/layouts-core/INSTALL.md

 this variable will hold the name of the template belonging to the resolved layout.
 In case when layout was not resolved, it will hold the name of your main pagelayout template (the one your full views previously extended: see below for configuring the main pagelayout template).
-This makes it possible for your full view templates to be fully generic.
+This makes it possible for your full view templates to be fully generic, that is, not depend whether there is a resolved layout or not.

 Configuring your main pagelayout template
 -----------------------------------------